Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Step-by-Step Garlic Butter Noodles Recipe

 Need an easy butter garlic pasta?
 With simple ingredients and quick to cook?
 You’re in the right place.
-This recipe is perfect for dinner when you want a lot of flavor and only have 15 minutes or less to cook.
-Ready to get started?
-First, check the ingredients and equipment you need.
-Then follow the steps to make it.
+This recipe is perfect for dinner when you want big flavor and want to spend less time in the kitchen.

 Equipment